Coretech-Innovations/EEBus-Hub/examples/Api/MPC/README.md

 ## Supported Scenarios

-All four scenarios represented in the EEBus documentation are supported:
+All five scenarios represented in the EEBus MPC technical specification are supported:

 - Power consumption/production
 - Energy consumed/produced